SEND and Student Support

 - To facilitate group work to address social/emotional needs

 Most support is delivered in class.
 Learning Support Assistants (LSAs) work with subject teachers to support students with Special Educational Needs.
 This support may take the form of individual or small group work, reading or writing for/with the students, helping with presentation work, assisting with spelling, punctuation and grammar, re-phrasing or elaborating on instructions or subject material, assisting with numeracy and other basic skills, working on social skills, focussing students on the task at hand, motivating, praising and encouraging good work and effort.
 Although Learning Support Assistants contribute to the behaviour management of the group, this remains the responsibility of the subject teacher.

 Subject teachers provide Learning Support Assistants with information about the content of lessons and with specific requests prior to the beginning of the lesson to be supported.

 Literacy and Numeracy Groups

 Students from Year 7 who have been identified as having weak literacy and numeracy skills are withdrawn into a small group.
-Students work for approximately three hours a week with a dedicated Learning Support Assistant.
+Students work for up to three hours a week with a dedicated Learning Support Assistant.
 Reading, writing, spelling, grammar and comprehension are all covered using a variety of learning materials.
 The progress of the pupils is carefully monitored and reported to parents and the Senior Leadership Team.